Omoa, Honduras

 We asked people if there is a lot of crime.
 They answered:

 "Like many parts of Honduras, Omoa does experience crime, including both petty and serious offenses.
 The town is not immune to the issues of drug trafficking and gang violence that affect the country as a whole.
 Tourists are advised to be cautious, particularly after dark, due to incidents of robbery and assault.
 However, it's important to note that experiences can vary, and many visitors to Omoa enjoy their stay without encountering any problems.
-The local authorities are working to improve the situation and ensure the safety of both residents and visitors," said one expat in Omoa.
+The local authorities are working to improve the situation and ensure the safety of both residents and visitors," wrote one member in Omoa.

 What are the schools in Omoa like?